Theia-Scientific/MIST/README.md

 <a name="prerequisites-python"></a>

-The [Python] programming language is needed to run the `tstiler` Command Line Interface (CLI) application and/or use the `tstiler` package in other Python scripts or [Jupyter] notebooks.
-Both macOS and Ubuntu Linux have the Python programming language installed, but it is generally reserved for the operating system (OS) to use and is an older version.
+The [Python] programming language is needed to run the `mist` Command Line Interface (CLI) application and/or use the `mist` package in other Python scripts or [Jupyter] notebooks.
+Both macOS and Linux have the Python programming language installed, but it is generally reserved for the operating system (OS) to use and is an older version.
 It is best practice to install a newer version that is separate from the system-provided Python version.

 #### Ubuntu

 <a name="prerequisites-python-ubuntu"></a>

+MIST was developed and tested on Ubuntu 22.04 Linux.
+The following steps are for Ubuntu Linux, but any Linux distribution can be used.
+The commands will be similar but different for other Linux distributions.

 1. Add the "[deadsnakes]" Ubuntu Personal Package Archives (PPA).